espocrm/documentation/docs/administration/formula.md

 ### Entity

-Functions of *Entity* group operates with a target record.
+Functions of the *Entity* group operate with a target record.
 There can be only one target record available in formula-script context.
-For *Before Update Script* the target record is the record that is currently updated.
+For *Before Update Script*, the target record is the record that is currently updated.
 For Workflow's *Create Record* action, the target record is the record is being created.
 For Workflow's conditions, the target record is the target record of the workflow rule.

 * [entity\isNew](#entityisnew)
 * [entity\isAttributeChanged](#entityisattributechanged)